Dan in Real Life

-Dan in Real Life is a 2007 American comedy drama film directed by Peter Hedges, and stars Steve Carell, Alison Pill, Juliette Binoche, Dianne Wiest, John Mahoney and Dane Cook.
+Dan in Real Life is a 2007 American romantic comedy drama film directed by Peter Hedges, and stars Steve Carell, Alison Pill, Juliette Binoche, Dianne Wiest, John Mahoney and Dane Cook.

 This is the first Touchstone Pictures film to be distributed by Walt Disney Studios Motion Pictures after Disney retired the Buena Vista brand from its distribution division.
+The film received generally favorable reviews from critics and grossed $68 million worldwide.

 Plot

-Dan Burns is a newspaper advice columnist, widower, and single-parent to his three daughters, living in North Jersey.
-The family takes a trip to the oceanside Rhode Island home of his parents for an annual family gathering.
-Also in attendance are Dan's brother and sister with their families, along with Dan's younger brother Mitch, who is known for his carefree lifestyle.
+Dan Burns is a newspaper advice columnist, author, widower, and single parent to his three daughters, living in North Jersey.
+Dan and his daughters take a weekend trip to the oceanside Rhode Island home of Dan's parents for an annual family gathering.
+In attendance are Dan's older brother and sister with their families, as well as Dan's younger brother Mitch, who is known for his carefree lifestyle and robust dating history.

-The morning after their arrival, Dan meets Marie in a bookshop.
-They share a muffin and a heart-felt conversation, although she gently warns him that she has a new boyfriend.
+The morning after arriving in Rhode Island, Dan meets Marie in a bookshop and the two are instantly attracted to each other.
+They spend the morning sharing a pastry over heartfelt conversation, although she gently warns him that she has a new boyfriend and leaves.

-Dan returns to his parents' house and announces that he has "met someone", whereupon the whole family encourages him to 'go for it'.
-Later, at the house, Mitch introduces his new girlfriend, who turns out to be Marie.
-Dan is disheartened and resists his father's relationship advice about finding someone of his own.
+Dan returns to his parents' house and announces that he has "met someone,” whereupon the whole family encourages him to "go for it.”
+Within minutes of this, Mitch introduces his new girlfriend, who turns out to be Marie.
+The family, and particularly Dan’s daughters, take an instant liking to Marie.
+Dan is disheartened upon seeing Mitch’s feelings for Marie, and resists his father's advice about looking for love after his wife’s death four years earlier.
+To avoid awkwardness, Dan and Marie decide against telling the family of their meeting, but spend the next few days in frustration as they realize their instantaneous connection.

-Dan reluctantly agrees to a double date with their once unattractive childhood friend, Ruthie "Pig Face" Draper.
-Marie jealously watches him and Ruthie.
-The next morning, Dan endures her 'silent treatment punishment' for his late night with Ruthie by eating the burnt pancakes that she serves him.
-Tension grows between Dan and Marie, culminating at the family talent show, from which Dan has been excused from by the family.

-Mitch has Dan accompany him on the guitar as he sings, "Let My Love Open the Door".
-During the bridge, Dan begins to sing as well, seemingly to Marie.
-The next morning outside at her car, Marie breaks up with Mitch and drives away.